 Speaking to a reputable Amarillo plumbing team is the first step.
 You want a company offering video inspection services as this is the best way to quickly discover root damage.
 They can pinpoint where the issue lies and how much damage has occurred.
 When tree roots are the problem, depending on the extent of the damage, sewer line replacement using root-resistant materials might be recommended.
 The roots will have to be removed and then measures taken to control the roots from causing further damage.

 In some cases, it might require re-routing of the sewer line, or using herbicides to control growth.
-Steps to clear blockages include using special equipment to break down the roots such as drill and rodding machines and then doing a final blast using hydro-jetting equipment to wash away the debris.
+Steps to clear blockages include using special equipment to break down the roots such as drilling and rodding machines and then doing a final blast using hydro-jetting equipment to wash away the debris.
 Once this is done, we will have a better idea of how much damage the roots have caused and make recommendations on the repairs or replacements required.

 How to Prevent Broken Sewer Lines

 There are a few ways to reduce the risk of broken sewer lines including: